Kalayavana

 Kalayavana (कालयवन) is a king in Hinduism.
-He is stated to have invaded Mathura with an army of 30 million yavanas (barbarians) against Krishna.
+He is stated to have invaded Mathura with an army of 30 million Yavanas against Lord Krishna.

 Legend

-The Brahmanda Purana 14.46ff narrates the following story of Kalayavana's birth: a woman named Vrka-devi decided to test the virility of Gargya (IAST: Gārgya, "descendent of Garga").
-Gargya was unable to ejaculate, for which the Yadavas insulted him.
-After a 12-year penance, Gargya got a boon from Mahadeva that he would get a son who would destroy the Yadavas.
+The Brahmanda Purana 14.46 narrates the following story of Kalayavana's birth, a woman named Vrukkka-Devi decided to test the virility of Gargya (IAST: Gārgya, "descendent of Garga").
+Gargya was unable to ejaculate, for which the Yadavas laughed and insulted him.
+After a 12-year penance, Gargya got a boon from Mahadeva that he would get a son with the power to destroy the Yadavas.
 During his penance, he ate iron fillings that made his complexion iron-black (kāla).
-Subsequently, Gargya came to Mathura, and had sex with a cowherd's daughter (gopi), who was actually an apsara in disguise.
-Kalayavana was the result of this union: Garga crowned him as the new king, and left for the forest.
+Subsequently, Gargya came to Mathura, and had sex with Indra's Apsara (nymph) in disguise.
+Kalayavana was the result of this coitus, Gargya crowned him as the new king of Yavanas, and left for the forest.

-According to the Vishnu Purana and Harivamsa, Kalayavana was a Yavana king.
+According to the Vishnu Purana and Harivamsa.
 He was the partial incarnation of Krodha.